Alumni Spotlight - Dr. Melissa Nothnagle

 What have you learned from residency that you go back to?

-“ What sticks with me the most is the co-residents and how much we supported and cared for each other.
-You realize how important that is when you are working in a stressful job, to have that cohesiveness, I really think that is what is so special about the Brown Department of Family Medicine residency as a whole. ”
+“ What sticks with me the most is my co-residents and how much we supported and cared for each other.
+You realize how important that is when working in a stressful job—to have that sense of cohesiveness.
+I truly believe that is what makes the Brown Department of Family Medicine Residency so special as a whole. ”

 Do you still keep in touch with your co-residents?

 I'm still very close with my classmates.
-Even though we are spread all over the country, we are all still very excited to get together and connect when we see each other.
-When you go through the intensity of medical training, you see people at their best and their worst and you love them for who they are.
+Even though we are spread all over the country, we are always excited to get together and reconnect when we see each other.
+When you go through the intensity of medical training, you see people at their best and their worst, and you love them for who they are.
 That fosters a really deep connection.

 What advice would you give to current residents?

-What I tell my residents is that you can do this, believe in yourself.
-I think a lot of us come through training and question whether we are good enough or deserve to be there and there’s a lot of imposter syndrome.
-Just knowing that if you got to residency, you are meant to be there and everyone is there to support you and get you on your way.
-Try to do your best and take care of yourself but also take advantage of the incredible learning opportunities that you have before you because that is what is really unique during residency.
+What I tell my residents is: You can do this.
+Believe in yourself.
+Many of us go through training questioning whether we are good enough or deserve to be there, and imposter syndrome is real.
+Just know that if you made it to residency, you are meant to be there.
+Everyone is there to support you and help you succeed.

 Why did you enter medicine and specifically into family medicine?